Young woman traveler with luggage relaxing and enjoying on tropical beach in sunny day, Summer vacation and travel concept

 2 Minute Read

-It's time to unplug and head off on a trip filled with relaxation and adventure.
-Studies show that vacationing can reduce stress, improve sleep and increase creativity, among other benefits, as the Harvard Business Review describes.
-With all the positive impacts of taking time off from work and travelling, you may consider extending your holiday for as long as possible.
-Instead of cramming many activities and attractions into a weekend, take your time seeing the highlights, getting lost and enjoying some downtime on a more extended trip.
+Instead of cramming many activities and attractions into a weekend, take your time seeing the highlights, getting lost, and enjoying some downtime on a longer trip.
 So, you're convinced it's time to go on a vacation, and you have some holiday spots in mind, but now it's time to pack.
 Where do you even start?
-We spoke with Travel Consultants at CAA, and here is what the experts advise to bring when packing for a lengthier getaway.
+We spoke with our travel experts, and here is their advice on packing for a longer getaway.

 Medications